akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/path-directives/redirectToTrailingSlashIfMissing.md

 Please note that the inner paths **MUST** end with an explicit trailing slash (e.g. `"things"./`) for the re-directed-to route to match.

-See also @ref[redirectToNoTrailingSlashIfPresent](redirectToNoTrailingSlashIfPresent.md#redirecttonotrailingslashifpresent-java) for the opposite behaviour.
+See also @ref[redirectToNoTrailingSlashIfPresent](redirectToNoTrailingSlashIfPresent.md#redirecttonotrailingslashifpresent-java) which achieves the opposite - redirecting paths in case they do have a trailing slash.

 ## Example

 @@snip [PathDirectivesExamplesTest.java](../../../../../../../test/java/docs/http/javadsl/server/directives/PathDirectivesExamplesTest.java) { #redirect-notrailing-slash-missing }

-See also @ref[redirectToNoTrailingSlashIfPresent](redirectToNoTrailingSlashIfPresent.md#redirecttonotrailingslashifpresent-java) which achieves the opposite - redirecting paths in case they do have a trailing slash.